Thanks to medical advances and healthier lifestyles, a growing number of us are enjoying longer lives.

 - Personal Independence Payment (which is replacing Disability Living Allowance)

 There are also other benefits that they may be eligible for depending on their circumstances.
+The rules surrounding entitlement to benefits can be extremely complicated, so seek advice if you’re not sure whether your parent or relative is eligible for support.

 Working out how to fund long-term care can be complicated, so it’s worth your parent or other relative seeking professional financial advice if they’re not sure how to proceed.
 They, or you, can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guide on How to find the right financial advisor for you.